John-S-Reddick/resume-reference/CIS4930 Novel User Interfaces/Project 1/readme.md

     </li>
     <a name="tkinter"/><h2><li> Tkinter</h2>
         Tkinter was much more helpful than Qt, and easier to start.
 I am already familiar with Tkinter, so it was a breeze to get started.
         The ability to size canvases and track mouse movements was very easy.
+Documentation and references to resources will be included in relevent code
     </li>
 </ol>